youngerfill/rabot/README.rst

   Example:

-      user@host ~ $ tgz_folder somedir/myfolder .
+      user@host ~ $ tgz-folder somedir/myfolder .
       /home/user/myfolder_20140522224511_fw0.tgz

-  See also: 'tgz_files', 'tgz_this'
+  See also: 'tgz-files', 'tgz-this'

-tgz_this
+tgz-this
 --------
 ::

-  Usage: tgz_this
+  Usage: tgz-this

   Compress the contents of the Current Working Directory (CWD) to a .tgz file stored in its parent directory.

-  'tgz_this' performs the following actions:
+  'tgz-this' performs the following actions:

-  1. Remove temporary files from the CWD by running the script 'clean_this'.
+  1. Remove temporary files from the CWD by running the script 'clean-this'.

-  2. 'cd' into the parent directory of the CWD and run the script 'tgz_folder' on the former CWD.
+  2. 'cd' into the parent directory of the CWD and run the script 'tgz-folder' on the former CWD.

   Example:

-      user@host ~/myfolder $ tgz_this
+      user@host ~/myfolder $ tgz-this
       /home/user/myfolder_20140522221601_5ve.tgz

-  See also: 'tgz_folder', 'tgz_files'
+  See also: 'tgz-folder', 'tgz-files'

-timestamp_id
+timestamp-id
 ------------
 ::

-  Usage: timestamp_id
+  Usage: timestamp-id

-  'timestamp_id' will print the current time plus a 3-character random alphanumerical string in the following way:
+  'timestamp-id' will print the current time plus a 3-character random alphanumerical string in the following way:

       YYYYMMDDhhmmss_RND